benjamin-heasly/kilosort3-docker/README.md

 ## Kilosort Testing
 The goal of this repo is a working Kilosort environment.
 How do we know if it's working?
 It would be great to have automated tests we can run to check this.
 The tests might have to run locally, since they would depend on the presence of real NVIDIA graphics hardware and a Matlab license.

-Unfortunately, the Kilosort project seems not to be set up for automated self-testing, [as of 2022](https://github.com/MouseLand/Kilosort/issues/476).
-The included "eMouse" code might serve as a test case, but the [current eMouse code](https://github.com/MouseLand/Kilosort/blob/main/eMouse_drift/main_eMouse_drift.m) would need modifications to work as an automated test -- to remove hard-coded file paths and to include automated assertions rather than expecting interactive visualization.
+Unfortunately, the Kilosort project seems not to be set up for easy automated self-testing, [as of 2022](https://github.com/MouseLand/Kilosort/issues/476).
+The included "eMouse" code seems like a good starting point, but the [current eMouse code](https://github.com/MouseLand/Kilosort/blob/main/eMouse_drift/main_eMouse_drift.m) would need modifications to work as an automated test -- to remove hard-coded file paths and to focus on automated assertions rather than interactive visualization.

 This may be a worthy contribution we can make from here!